 RTE 132 RADIOGRAPHIC PATHOLOGY AND IMAGE EVALUATION II

 Provides a detailed anatomic/pathologic discussion of the spine, circulatory system, nervous system, and skull and related medical terminology.
-Prerequisite: Permission of department chair.
+Prerequisite(s): RTE 131 or permission of department chair.
 One and one-half credits.

 RTE 141 RADIOGRAPHIC EQUIPMENT/IMAGING I